hl7dk/kl-gateway/input/pagecontent/index.md

 - Completed interventions have a valid home care or nursing intervention code according to FSIII (Servicelov/sundhedslovlov indsats)
 - Planned interventions refer to zero or more health care or nursing conditions included in the report as reason for intervention

-#### Matter of Interest Observations
+#### Matter of Interest Observation
 Information about matters of interest for home care or nursing condition areas (FSIII tilstandsområder).
+It can either be a potential condition, or state that an area is not relevant.
 A matter of interest observation must contain the condition area, either home care or nursing, and the time of the observation.
+Matter of Interest Observation is optional to report.

 All changes to the matter of interest observations since the last reporting must be included in a new report, including referenced follow-up encounters.